 40 Hour Basic Mediation Training - May 1-5, 2017

 As a Mediator, Margaret is committed to peacemaking and helping parties generate options to resolve their conflict.

-Mediation for Child Custody, Divorce, Elder Care, and Business Disputes in Reno, Carson, Lake Tahoe, and throughout Northern Nevada
+Mediation for Child Custody, Elder Care, and Business Disputes in Reno, Carson, Lake Tahoe, and throughout Northern Nevada

 What is Mediation?

 Mediation is an informal yet structured conversation.
 It is a voluntary process in which parties involved in a conflict work with an impartial person to define the problem and explore creative solutions.

 “What may appear as the truth to one person will often appear as untruth to another person.
 But that need not worry the seeker.
 Where there is honest effort, it will be realized that what appeared to be different truths are like the countless and apparently different leaves of the same tree.”
 Mahatma K. Gandhi

 America has always been full of folks with divergent viewpoints.
 Over the last years, however, we have lost one of the vital concepts that allowed us to make peace and move forward together: the art of respectful debate and compromise.

 Much has been made about our politicians’ inability to compromise.
 People are frustrated by their rigid stances and refusal to engage in give and take.
 It is not just the politicians, however, who engage in this behavior.
 All of us could benefit from a refresher course on cooperation.
 Perhaps it’s our increasing reliance on social media, but people seem less accepting of viewpoints other than READ MORE >